KieMac16/data-analytics-power-bi-report/README.md

 ![image](https://github.com/KieMac16/data-analytics-power-bi-report/assets/145379671/596c86e7-a31c-43ee-b04f-4a6b2d5d71ea)

 ### *Create a Geography Hierarcy*
-As before with the date hierarchy, we can do the same with Geography.
+As before with the Date Hierarchy, we can do the same with Geography.
 Ensure the data categories are correct for this, so I made sure the 'Region' data category was changed to 'Continent', for example.

 *Screenshot of Geography Hierarchy*